wp-plugins/work-the-flow-file-upload/README.txt

 = Where can I get more information about how to use this plugin ? =

-Go to http://wtf-fu.com which is the web site where this product is officially maintained.
+See the `documentation` tab in the plugins settings page.

-Install the demo workflow from the admin workflows tab, which provides a demo workflow detailing how to use the plugin shortcodes.
+Clone the demo workflow in the admin workflows tab.
+The demo includes workflow stages with embedded uploads and file displays.
+You can then just edit this to suit your needs.

+Go to http://wtf-fu.com where this product is maintained, and try out the live demo.

+= What do get with the PRO extension that is not in the free one ? =

+The PRO extension added additional features on top of the core features including :

+* Ability to edit and manage workflow and email templates to create your own layouts.
+* Ability to attach automated email templates to workflow stages to automatically send emails when a user passes through a workflow stage.
+* [wtf_eval] psuedo short code for embedding php code into workflow content.
+* 12 months priority support and automated product updates.

 = Can you build me a customized version of this plugin ? =

-If you have special requirements for a custom built plugin or even just want a website configured for you using this one then please contact me at lynton@wtf-fu.com detailing your requirements.
+If you have special requirements for a custom built plugin or even just want a website configured for you using this one then please email me at lynton@wtf-fu.com for a quote.

 == Screenshots ==